moratilla/www.moratilla.com/_posts/2020-04-19-website-upgrade.md

 This version of the website is based on [Jekyllrb](https://jekyllrb.com/) static website generator.

-Previous version was based on Google blogspot and the first version was done using last versions of mambo cms and first versions of joomla.
+Previous version was based on Google Blogger and the first version was done using last versions of MamboCMS and first versions of JoomlaCMS.

-To resume the changelog:
+To summarize the change log:

 1. **Website running now on Jekyll 3.8.x**.
-Tried to work with github pages, but  desisted as the theme I wanted to use depends on gem versions that were in conflict with the gems supported by github pages.
+Tried to work with Github pages, but  desisted as the theme I wanted to use depends on gem versions that were in conflict with the gems supported by github pages.
 2. **New content**.
 I have moved from a blog site to a website with documentation pages and blog posts.
-I want to include more content in a future and I was not satisfied with blogspot.
+I want to include more content in a future and I was not satisfied with Blogger.
 3. **English**.
-The new website is built in english.
-This will be the main language of my content, but some posts will remain in spanish.
+The new website is built in English.
+This will be the main language of my content, but some posts will remain in Spanish.
 4. **CI**.
 The new site is built using a CI/CD toolchain to allow me keep my hands dirty on DevOps practices.
 Currently the solution is based on git, circleci, aws s3, and cloudflare CDN.

 ### One more thing